asaikali/spring-observability/docker/postgres/README.md

 ## Environment Configuration

-The PostgreSQL setup requires a `pg.env` file in the same directory as the `pg` script.
-This file contains all the necessary environment variables for the PostgreSQL and pgAdmin containers.
+The PostgreSQL setup can be customized using an optional `pg.env` file in the same directory as the `pg` script.
+This file contains environment variables for the PostgreSQL and pgAdmin containers.

-### Required Configuration

-The `pg.env` file must contain the following environment variables:
+The docker-compose.yaml file includes default values for all environment variables, so the `pg.env` file is completely optional.
+If the `pg.env` file doesn't exist, the following default values will be used:

 ```bash
 # PostgreSQL Configuration